 Want your agency to stop running you?
-I answer questions about team structure, scaling, hiring employees, marketing, sales process, and other areas of agency management.
+I answer questions about business strategy, team structure and roles, scaling, hiring employees, marketing, sales process, and other areas of agency management.
 I've advised nearly 400 agencies in 36 countries on 6 continents and have worked in digital marketing for 20+ years, so we can focus on answering your specific questions instead of your needing to explain the industry to me.
 Request a call, or send a message first to ask—I'm always glad to answer questions about fit before you request a call!
-To save you money, please complete my pre-intake survey before our call—that way, we don't need to spend billable time on background info. http://bit.ly/clarityintake
+To help you get more from the call, please complete my pre-intake survey before our call.
+It'll help us dive-in faster. http://bit.ly/clarityintake

 What value do THEY get from subscribing to your newsletter?
 The answer should be: "lots of value, and I make it obvious to readers in language they care about."